Skip to main content

 Land instability

-Areas that would normally experience land instability may be affected by any localised downpours that develop about the hill country and ranges of the region.
-There is a heightened risk particularly for Waitomo and West Coast areas.
-People in these areas should remain vigilant for early warning signs of earth movement.
-Road users should plan ahead and keep up to date with the latest from their local council and the NZ Transport Agency Waka Kotahi
+Areas that would normally experience land instability may be affected by rainfall about the hill country and ranges of the region.
+This may heighten the risk of landslip and people in these areas should remain vigilant for early warning signs of earth movement

 What we're doing